 WETA and NewsHour Productions prioritizes the safety and security of our community.
 In accordance with our focus on providing and maintaining a safe workplace, we have adopted a mandatory COVID-19 vaccination policy for all employees working in a WETA and/or NewsHour Productions office and employees who may reasonably or occasionally be called to work onsite, subject to business needs.

-In accordance with this policy, all applicants for employment in a WETA and/or NewsHour Productions office are required to be fully vaccinated against COVID-19 prior to commencing employment.
+In accordance with this policy, all applicants for employment in a WETA and/or NewsHour Productions office are required to be up to date on vaccinations against COVID-19 prior to commencing employment.
 Requests for exemption from this policy based on a medical reason or sincerely held religious belief will be considered upon a conditional offer of employment.
 Reasonable accommodations will be reviewed on a case-by-case basis.